i4/idem-protocol/README.md

 LOCALUID=$(id -u) LOCALGID=$(id -g) docker compose run --rm --name idem idem-service
 ```

-If present, please ignore the warning "pull access denied for idem"; this is default behavior for docker compose and simply signals that the image could not be found in the docker registry.
+If present, please ignore the warning "*pull access denied for idem*"; this is default behavior for docker compose and simply signals that the image could not be found in the docker registry.

 After starting the docker container, please refer to [the next section](#running-idem) for instructions on how to run the Idem prototype.

+If you do not want to use docker, we recommend using a freshly installed [Ubuntu Jammy Jellyfish (22.04)](https://releases.ubuntu.com/22.04/) to avoid unwanted effects with already installed packages or custom configuration.
-If, for any reasons, you do not want to use docker, the Idem prototype and quick start script requires the following packages:
+The Idem prototype and quick start script require the following packages:

 - Java Development Kit (JDK) Version >= 11
 - Python >= 3.5